kaufman-lab/kaufman-lab.github.io/tutorials.md

 [O'Reilly "Efficient Linux at the Command Line"](https://learning.oreilly.com/library/view/efficient-linux-at/9781098113391/) - An advanced deep-dive (use your UW login to access for free)

+[Data Science at the Command Line](https://learning.oreilly.com/library/view/data-science-at/9781492087908/) - Another EBook that spends a lot of time using command line to enhance R & Python data science workflows.

 ## Git

 [Git Access Guide](https://github.com/kaufman-lab/git-workflow-tutorial/wiki/Task-0:-Setup) - Authentication guide for our group